-The following table sets forth the beneficial ownership of shares of our common stock as of August 15, 2005 for (i) each person who, to our knowledge, is the beneficial owner of 5% or more of our outstanding common stock, (ii) each of our directors and executive officers, and (iii) all of our directors and executive officers as a group.
+The following table sets forth the beneficial ownership of shares of our common stock as of September 15, 2005 for (i) each person who, to our knowledge, is the beneficial owner of 5% or more of our outstanding common stock, (ii) each of our directors and executive officers, and (iii) all of our directors and executive officers as a group.
 To our knowledge, each person named in the table has sole voting and investment power with respect to all of the shares of our common stock shown as beneficially owned by such person, except as otherwise set forth in the notes to the table.
 The number of shares shown represents the number of shares of common stock the person "beneficially owns," as determined by the rules of the SEC.
 The SEC has defined "beneficial" ownership of a security to mean the possession, directly or indirectly, of voting power and/or investment power.
 A stockholder is also deemed to be, as of any date, the beneficial owner of all securities that such stockholder has the right to acquire within 60 days after that date through (a) the exercise of any option, warrant or right, (b) the conversion of a security, (c) the power to revoke a trust, discretionary account or similar arrangement, or (d) the automatic termination of a trust, discretionary account or similar arrangement.
-The address of each named person is 10400 Fernwood Road, Bethesda, MD
+The address of each named person is 6903 Rockledge Drive, Bethesda, MD

-Beneficial Ow nership
+Beneficial Ow vnership

 Name of Beneficial Owner Number Percent(1)

 William W. McCarten 437,600(2)

-Daniel J. Altobello 12,500
+Daniel J. Altobello 13,500

-W. Robert Grafton 10,500
+W. Robert Grafton 11,500

-Maureen L. McAvey 7,500
+Maureen L. McAvey 8,500

-Gilbert T. Ray 7,500
+Gilbert T. Ray 8,500

 John L. Williams 345,000(3)

 Mark W. Brugger 257,500(4)

 Michael D. Schecter 142,500(5)

 Sean M. Mahoney 40,000(6)

 All directors and executive officers as a group (9 persons) 915,600 1.8%

 Marriott Hotel Services, Inc. 4,428,571(7) 8.7%

 Lord Abbett Research Fund, Inc. Small Cap Value Series 3,594,814 6.9%

-- (1) - Represents less than 1% of the number of shares of common stock outstanding.
-Calculated using 50,815,634 shares of common stock outstanding as of August 15, 2005.
-Additionally, in accordance with Rule 13d-3(d)(i) of the Exchange Act, in calculating the percentage of each holder, we treated as outstanding the number of shares of common stock issuable upon the exercise of the holder's options to purchase common stock, if any, that are exercisable within 60 days of July 1, 2005; however, we did not assume the exercise of any other holders' option.
+- Represents less than 1% of the number of shares of common stock outstanding. - (1) - Represents less than 1% of the number of shares of common stock outstanding.
+Calculated using 50,819,634 shares of common stock outstanding as of September 15, 2005.
+Additionally, in accordance with Rule 13d-3(d)(i) of the Exchange Act, in calculating the percentage of each holder, we treated as outstanding the number of shares of common stock issuable upon the exercise of the holder's options.
 Includes 225,000 shares of restricted stock granted to Mr. McCarten under our equity incentive plan.
 Subject to continued service with us, the restrictions on the restricted stock will lapse pursuant to the following schedule: two-thirds of the restricted shares shall vest on August 1, 2006 and the remaining one-third shall vest on July 7, 2007.
-Includes 100,000 shares of our common stock that Mr. McCarten purchased from us directly in connection with out formation in May 2004.
-Includes 112,500 shares of deferred stock awarded in connection with our initial public offering.
+Includes 100,000 shares of our common stock that Mr. McCarten purchased from us directly in connection with our initial public offering.

 Includes 210,000 shares of restricted stock granted to Mr. Williams under our equity incentive plan.
-Subject to continued service with us, the restrictions on the restricted stock will lapse pursuant to the following schedule: two-thirds of the restricted shares shall vest on August 1, 2006 and the remaining one-third shall vest on July 7, 2007.
-Includes 10,000 shares of our common stock that Mr. Brugger purchased from us directly in a private placement on July 7, 2007.
-Includes 10,000 shares of our common stock that Mr. Brugger purchased from us directly in a private placement on July 7, 2004.
-Includes 82,500 shares of deferred stock awarded in connection with our initial public offering.
+Subject to continued service with us, the restrictions on the restricted stock will lapse pursuant to the following schedule: two-thirds of the restricted stock awarded in connection with our initial public offering.